kaunel85/ong-bylaws/bylaws.md

      - If available member of the Chapter Advisory Board shall attend Pallas Committee meetings

 112. The Events Committee shall:
-     - Be chaired by the Recruitment Chair
      - Consist of the Recruitment Chair, Risk Management Chair, Social Chairman, Brotherhood Chairman, Philanthropy Chairman, Fundraising Chairman and appointees
-     - Serve as Recruitment Committee as described in The Code Section 127.2 and support the Recruitment Chair in all aspects of the Chapter’s Recruitment Program including continuous recruitment efforts of the chapter and producing a semesterly formal recruitment period representative of the best the Chapter offers
+     - Serve as Recruitment Committee as described in The Code Section 127.2 and be chaired by the Recruitment Chair when supporting his operation of the Chapter’s Recruitment Program.
+This includes continuous recruitment efforts of the chapter and producing a semesterly formal recruitment period representative of the best the Chapter offers
      - Assist the Events officers in the completion of their duties

 113. The Member Development Committee shall:
-     - Be chaired by the Warden or Phikeia Educator or Treasurer
-     - Consist of the Warden, Chaplain, Scholarship, House Manager, Athletics Chair, Greek Council Representative, and appointees
+     - Consist of the Chaplain, Scholarship, House Manager, Athletics Chair, Greek Council Representative, appointees, and at least one executive
      - Serve as Scholarship Committee as described in The Code Section 125.3 responsible for supporting the Scholarship Chair in the organization of the scholarship program and management of academic resources
      - Assist the Member Development officers in the completion of their duties